Edward Abramowski

-Edward Józef Abramowski (17 August 1868 – 21 June 1918) was a Polish philosopher, libertarian socialist, anarchist, psychologist, ethician, and supporter of cooperatives.
+Józef Edward Abramowski (17 August 1868 – 21 June 1918) was a Polish philosopher, libertarian socialist, anarchist, psychologist, ethician, and supporter of cooperatives.
 Abramowski is also one of the best known activists of classical anarchism in Poland.

 Biography

 Abramowski was born on 17 August 1868 in Stefanin, in the Vasilkovsky Uyezd of Kiev Governorate (present-day Ukraine) to Jadwiga and Edward.
 After his mother died (in 1878), he moved to Warsaw in 1879, where his teacher, Maria Konopnicka, introduced him to the members of the First Proletariat.
 In 1892 he took part in the Paris gathering of Polish socialists, where Polish Socialist Party was founded.

 Abramowski is considered the founder of the Polish co-operative movement, promoting economic associations and initiatives.
 As a supporter of the cooperative movement, he founded a cooperative magazine "Społem" (Together) in 1906.

 In 1915 he was given a chair in Experimental Psychology at the University of Warsaw, which he occupied until his death.